Diabetes Education Program

 All classes are taught in English.
 Non-English speaking patients will be provided education in individual sessions utilizing medical interpreters.

-Program instructors include registered nurses, registered dietitians, a pharmacist, a certified physician assistant, and certified diabetic educators.
+Program instructors include registered nurses, registered dietitians, a pharmacist, a certified physician assistant, and certified diabetes educators.
 Geoffrey Spielmann, MD, Hospitalist, serves as Medical Director for the program.

 Did you know?

-- Most insurance plans will cover up to 10 hours of diabetic education in a 12-month period.
+- Most insurance plans will cover up to 10 hours of diabetes education in a 12-month period.

 - In addition, your insurance plan may authorize three additional hours of medical nutrition therapy during the same 12-month period, with two additional hours every year thereafter.
 Medical Nutrition Therapy is taught by a registered dietitian.

 - A physician referral is required.
 The referral form is located on the “Patient Forms” link below.
 Print it out and ask your physician to fill it out and fax it to the program coordinator for scheduling.